cdl-saarland/AnICA-UI/anica_ui/basic_ui/inline_docs/all_generalizations.md

 This is the unique identifier for the generalization, determined by the order in which the generalizations were imported.
 They link to a view with more details and results for the generalization.

+#### Name
+This is an optional name for the generalization, set manually in the discoveries `infos.json` prior to importing.

 #### Tools under Investigation
 Generalizations search for interesting deviations in the results of a number of throughput predictor tools (usually two).
 This column lists which tools where used for this generalization.